UK death toll 27,241, opposition Labour leader Starmer says

 Since the lockdown started on March 23, his government has faced criticism from opposition parties and some doctors for initially delaying measures, for limited testing capabilities, and for a lack of protective equipment for health workers.

-Government, party and scientific advisers are divided over how and when the world’s fifth-largest economy should start returning to work, even in limited form.
+Government, party and scientific advisers are divided over how and when Britain should start returning to work, even in limited form.
 The government is next due to review social distancing measures on May 7.

 Reporting by Guy Faulconbridge and Andy Bruce, editing by Elizabeth Piper and Stephen Addison